 In commemoration of this year's Yom HaShoah (Holocaust Remembrance Day), Spertus welcomed correspondent David D’Arcy, who has been investigating and writing about cultural property and art theft for more than 20 years.

 Mr. D’Arcy explained the challenge of investigating the thousands of artworks stolen by the Nazis, and the even greater challenge of returning those works to their Jewish owners.
 He discussed recently discovered stockpiles of stolen art found in Munich and elsewhere, place these new finds in the context of ongoing efforts, and examine the role of U.S. museums and the Jewish community.

 David D’Arcy is a correspondent for London-based The Art Newspaper, a contributing editor at Art & Auction, and a regular critic for “Front Row" on BBC Radio.

 He is co-writer and co-producer of Portrait of Wally, a documentary about the 13-year battle to recover a painting looted by the Nazis in Vienna in 1939 that then turned up in 1997 on loan to the Museum of Modern Art in New York.

-This program is part of the Solomon Goldman Lecture Series, generously endowed by Rose and the late Sidney Shure.
-It is made possible, in part, with support from the Bernard and Rochelle Zell Center for Holocaust Studies at Spertus Institute.
+This program was part of the Solomon Goldman Lecture Series, generously endowed by Rose and the late Sidney Shure.
+It was made possible, in part, with support from the Bernard and Rochelle Zell Center for Holocaust Studies at Spertus Institute.